buildbot/buildbot/master/docs/manual/concepts.rst

 multiple *source steps* - one for each codebase

-    A :ref:`Builder`'s build factory must include a :ref:`source step<Source-Checkout>` for each codebase.
+    A :ref:`Builder`'s build factory must include a :ref:`source step<Build-Steps>` for each codebase.
     Each of the source steps has a ``codebase`` attribute which is used to select an appropriate source stamp from the source stamp set for a build.
     This information comes from the arrived changes or from the scheduler's configured default values.

     .. note::

-        Each :ref:`source step<Source-Checkout>` has to have its own ``workdir`` set in order for the checkout to be done for each codebase in its own directory.
+        Each :ref:`source step<Build-Steps>` has to have its own ``workdir`` set in order for the checkout to be done for each codebase in its own directory.

     .. note::